Bhagavad Gita: Chapter 11: Vishvarupa Darshana Yoga (55 verses)

-Chapter 12: Bhaktiyoga (20 verses)
+Chapter 12: Bhakti Yoga (20 verses)

-Translators title the chapter as Bhakti yoga, The Religion of Faith, The Way of Love, or The Yoga of Devotion.
+Translators title this chapter as Bhakti yoga, The Religion of Faith, The Way of Love, or The Yoga of Devotion.
 In this chapter, Krishna glorifies the path of love and devotion to God.
 Krishna describes the process of devotional service (Bhakti yoga).
-This chapter of the Gita, states Easwaran, offers a "vastly easier" path to most human beings to identify and love God in an anthropomorphic representation.
-He can be projected as "a merciful father, a divine mother, a wise friend, a passionate beloved, or even a mischievous child", according to Easwaran.
+Translator Eknath Easwaran contrasts this "way of love" with the "path of knowledge" stressed by the Upanishads, saying that "when God is loved in [a] personal aspect, the way is vastly easier".
+He can be projected as "a merciful father, a divine mother, a wise friend, a passionate beloved, or even a mischievous child".
 The text states that combining "action with inner renunciation" with the love of Krishna as a personal God leads to peace.
-In the last eight verses of this chapter, Krishna states that he loves those who have compassion for all living beings, are content with whatever comes their way, who live a detached life that is impartial and selfless, unaffected by fleeting pleasure or pain, neither craving for praise nor depressed by criticism.
+In the last eight verses of this chapter, Krishna states that he loves those who have compassion for all living beings, are content with whatever comes their way, and live a detached life that is impartial and selfless, unaffected by fleeting pleasure or pain, neither craving for praise nor depressed by criticism.

-Chapter 13: Kshetra Kshetragya Vibhagayoga (34 verses)
+Chapter 13: Kshetra Kshetrajna Vibhaga Yoga (34 verses)

 Translators title this chapter as Ksetra–Ksetrajna Vibhaga yoga, Religion by Separation of Matter and Spirit, The Field and the Knower, or The Yoga of Difference between the Field and Field-Knower.
 The chapter opens with Krishna continuing his discourse.
 He describes the difference between the transient perishable physical body (kshetra) and the immutable eternal Self (kshetrajna).
 The presentation explains the difference between ahamkara (ego) and atman (Self), from there between individual consciousness and universal consciousness.
 The knowledge of one's true self is linked to the realization of the Self.
 The 13th chapter of the Gita offers the clearest enunciation of the Samkhya philosophy, states Basham, by explaining the difference between field (material world) and the knower (Self), prakriti and purusha.
 According to Miller, this is the chapter which "redefines the battlefield as the human body, the material realm in which one struggles to know oneself" where human dilemmas are presented as a "symbolic field of interior warfare".